Characteristics of essential amino acids

 Essential amino acids are those that the body can not synthesize and therefore must be supplied by the diet.

 It is important the presence of these components in the diet to make more complex proteins, which perform multiple functions in the body.

 List of essential amino acids

-There are 8 essential amino acids and 1 semiessential (which only children can not synthesize, but adults do).
+There are 8 essential amino acids and 1 semiessential (children can not synthesize it, but adults can).